Review This Information

 Canteen will be open twice daily for Teener and Senior campers to buy soft drinks and snacks.
 Drinks and snacks are 50 cents to a dollar each.
 Canteen is included in the cost of Buddy, Beginner, and Middler Camps.
 We are excited to have a Camp Store this year as well, which will have camp branded items such as water bottles, frisbees, stickers, and t-shirts for sale (ranging in price from $1 to $20).
 The only other money your child may wish to bring is for the missions offering.

-While we at NGCC understand that you as a parent have every right to check in with your child using electronic devices (cell phones, iPads, iPods, tablets, etc.) 24/7 to ensure their safety and that they are enjoying their time at camp.
+We at NGCC understand that you as a parent have every right to check in with your child using electronic devices (cell phones, iPads, iPods, tablets, etc.) 24/7 to ensure their safety and that they are enjoying their time at camp.
 Unfortunately, due to the ease of accessibility of inappropriate content on such devices and the ease of spreading such inappropriate content between peers, NGCC will begin enforcing a strict no cell phones in the cabins policy starting this summer in 2018.
 Camp counselors (cabin-moms and cabin-dads) in each cabin will take up the campers electronic devices each night when campers arrive back at the cabins and they will lock them in a safe box.
 The next morning, the counselors will pass each camper's electronic device back to them (if they wish) as they exit the cabin for the day.

 Since cellphones began being used by campers more and more over the past decade and a half, our policy has always been to discourage the camper from bringing electronic devices unless deemed absolutely necessary by the parent.
 Our new policy is not only a response to the increasing accessibility and sharing of inappropriate content for and by campers, but we have also watched a slow trend occur as more and more students bring electronic devices to camp - one where they spend less time engaging in activities, worship, actually listening to speakers, participating in discussions, and making real, lasting friendships with their peers...
 The distractions accompanied by the constant use of these electronic devices are counter to our mission as a Christian Camp: To be an extension of the local church, offering opportunities for people of all ages to learn, grow in the Lord, and be challenged to serve Him.
 The reason NGCC has such potential to positively impact people is because it offers a unique opportunity for people to "get away" from their normal life.
 Over the course of a session, surrounded by positive, Christ-exemplifying volunteers and staff, and in a Christ-focused environment where they are challenged constantly throughout the day to live for Christ - without all of the distractions from the "outside world" (all readily tapped into at the click of a button with a smart device) - real, lasting change and transformation can happen.
 We want that transformation - a true understanding of God's love for His people that moves us into action - to be obtained as easily as possible by all who attend our sessions, and we believe that the distractions of smart devices seriously thwart and impede upon the likelihood of campers finding Jesus and growing in their relationships with Him while at a camp session.
 So, again, please do not allow your child to bring a smart electronic device to camp.
 Allow them the opportunity to experience camp as it is meant to be experienced.
 If you are a camper reading this, please do not bring a smart electronic device to camp - I promise your experience will be richer, fuller, and more positively impactful if you engage fully while at camp instead of keeping one foot planted through your device to whatever is going on in your life at home.
 If you still plan on sending a device with your child, or if you are a camper and plan to bring a device with you, please respect our policy moving forward.